delissious/dps/README.md

 In its current state this repository includes my projects working with survey data related to a career survey of data professionals.
 You can find more details about the used data [below](#dataset-info).

 In the first project I perform data cleaning using SQL, where I prepare data from the survey for further analysis and visualizations.
-Do check it out in the directory called 'Data Cleaning in SQL - Data Professional Survey'!
+Do check it out in the directory called [Data Cleaning in SQL - Data Professional Survey](https://github.com/delissious/dps/tree/main/Data%20Cleaning%20in%20SQL%20-%20Data%20Professional%20Survey)!

 Further upcoming projects include exploratory data analysis on the cleaned survey data using SQL and a data visualization project with Power BI.